-27 Policy Amendments
+Policy Amendments

-Date Responsible Officer Description April 2023 Manager Governance & Risk Code of Meeting Practice reviewed to correct anomalies.
-November 2024 Manager Governance & Risk Code of Meeting Practice reviewed to as required post-election, noting that LG NSW is in the process of reviewing the Code of Meeting Practice - as such an administrative review was conducted only.
+Date Responsible Officer Description April 2023 Manager - Governance & Risk Code of Meeting Practice reviewed to correct anomalies.
+November 2024 Manager - Governance & Risk Code of Meeting Practice reviewed to as required post- election, noting that Office of Local Government (OLG) NSW is in the process of reviewing the Code of Meeting Practice - as such an administrative review was conducted only.
+May 2025 Manager - Minor administrative changes to the Code as permitted under Governance & Risk Clause 25.1 - Added note to s